AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User inputs a find command with keyword(s) to search
-2. Devbooks validates the input and searches for matching contacts
+2. DevBooks validates the input and searches for matching contacts
-3. Devbooks displays the matching contacts
+3. DevBooks displays the matching contacts

     Use case ends.